peterjiatong/Leetcode-Bilingual-Explanation/Solution/0121_Best_Time_to_Buy_and_Sell_Stock.md

         if(prices.length == 1) return 0;

         int profit = 0;
-        // Iterates from index 0 to nums.length - 1
         for(int i = 0; i < prices.length - 1; i++){
-            // Iterates from i to nums.length
             for(int j = i + 1; j < prices.length; j++){
-                // Check if this is a profit
                 if(prices[j] > prices[i]){
                     int temp = prices[j] - prices[i];
-                    // Check if current profit is greater than the profit we have if(temp > profit){
+                    if(temp > profit){
                         profit = temp;
                     }
                 }
             }
         }
-        // Return profit, note that if there's no profit to make, we return 0 return profit;
+        return profit;
     }
 }

-//Tong
 ```

 python: